Terradue/dcs-testsuite/src/main/app-resources/test006/README.md

 ## Purpose

-This test aims to verify the correct behaviour of the cioppy.publish with no option (default behaviour)
+This test aims to verify the correct behaviour of the cioppy.publish with no option (default behaviour with option metalink=True)

 ## Note: